-A personal website for students and parents
+A personal website to provide information to students and parents (not designed for small devices, sorry)

 In maths, I stimulate the development of abstract reasoning in algebra, geometry, calculus, and statistics and probability, as the ability to make sense of non-language-based information, that is needed in so many aspects of life, and allows us to study, for instance, the waves that we observe in nature: